fmaguire/mag_sim_paper/manuscript.md

 Specifically, greater than 90% of _Streptomyces parvulus_ (minimum 91.8%) and _Clostridium baratii_ (minimum 96.4%) chromosomes are represented in individual bins across all methods.
 However, no other genomes were consistently recovered at >30% chromosomal coverage across methods.
 The three _Streptococcus_ genomes were particularly problematic with the best recovery for each ranging from 1.7% to 47.49%.
-Contrary to what might be expected, the number of close relatives to a given genome in the metagenome did not clearly affect the MAG coverage (Fig. [S1](#fig:coverphylo)).
+Contrary to what might be expected, the number of close relatives to a given genome in the metagenome did not clearly affect the MAG coverage (Fig. [S2](#fig:coverphylo)).

 ![Top genome coverage for input genomes across MAG binners.
 Each dot represents the coverage of a specified genome when it comprised the plurality of the sequences in a bin.
 If a genome did not form the plurality of any bin for a specific binner-assembler pair no dot was plotted for that genome and binner-assembler.
 The binning tool is indicated by the colour of the dot as per the legend.
 Genomes such as _Clostridium baratti_ were accurately recovered across all binner-assembler combinations whereas genomes such as _Streptococcus macedonicus_ were systematically poorly recovered.](images/F1_top_hits_per_bin.png){#fig:speciescov}

 In terms of the impact of different metagenome assemblers, megahit resulted in the highest median chromosomal coverage across all binners (81.9%) with metaSPAdes performing worst (76.8%) (Fig. @fig:chromcoverpurity A).
-In terms of binning tools, CONCOCT performed very poorly with a median 26% coverage for top hit per bin, followed by maxbin2 (83.1%), and MetaBAT2 (88.5%).
+Looking at binning tools, CONCOCT performed very poorly with a median 26% coverage for top hit per bin, followed by maxbin2 (83.1%), and MetaBAT2 (88.5%).
 It is perhaps unsurprising that the best-performing binner in terms of bin top hit coverage was the metabinner DASTool that combines predictions from the other 3 binners (94.3% median top hit chromosome coverage per bin; (Fig. @fig:chromcoverpurity A)).

 ![Overall binning performance for every combination of metagenome assembler (as indicated by pane titles) and MAG binning tool (x-axis and legend colours).
 Diamonds in the plots represent outliers (greater or lower than the interquartile range marked by the error bars) and the boxes represent the lower quartile, median, and upper quartile respectively. **(A)** Chromosomal coverage of the most prevalent genome in each bin across binners and metagenome assemblies.
 Of the 3 assemblers, megahit resulted in the highest median chromosomal coverage (y-axis) across all binners (colored bars) at 81.9% with metaSPAdes performing the worst (76.8%).
 Of the 4 binners, CONCOCT (red) performed poorly with a median coverage, followed by maxbin2 (blue), MetaBAT2 (purple) and DASTool (green) performing the best.